cmdcolin/SnpEff/src/docs/snpeff/build_db_gff_gtf.md

 ...
 ```

-This makes it easier to distribute the genome reference toghether with the genome annotations in one file.
+This makes it easier to distribute the genome reference together with the genome annotations in one file.